-If you are looking to add some character to your kitchen then this budget friendly Farmhouse Cabinet Trim will work perfect!
-Plus it only costs around $15 to make.
+If you are looking to add some character to your kitchen then this budget-friendly Farmhouse Cabinet Trim will work perfect!
+Plus it only costs around $15.

 Here are the cabinets before the farmhouse cabinet trim.

 Here they are now.
 It really added some character to the kitchen.